Lars Eidinger: Screen

 Eidinger appeared in several German TV series and films before coming to international notice.
 He acted in his first feature film, Everyone Else in 2007.

 In 2014 he became known internationally for his role in Clouds of Sils Maria opposite Juliette Binoche and Kristen Stewart.
 Since then he has acted in many international productions, including Tim Burton's Dumbo (2019); Claire Denis's sci-fi horror film High Life; and the 2020 Swiss drama film My Little Sister as a famous actor suffering from cancer, opposite Nina Hoss.
 He is also known for the hit German neo-noir series Babylon Berlin (2017–2022).
 He worked with French filmmaker Olivier Assayas on Personal Shopper (2016), and the 2022 mini-series Irma Vep.

 In 2022, he featured in Noah Baumbach's White Noise.
 In 2023 he starred in the Emmy-nominated American miniseries All the Light We Cannot See.

 He plays the lead role in the 2024 film Dying, directed by Matthias Glasner, which premiered at the 62nd Berlin International Film Festival in February and went on to screen at the Sydney Film Festival and then the Adelaide Film Festival in October.

-Eidinger will next star in Noah Baumbach's Jay Kelly.
+Eidinger appeared in a small role in Noah Baumbach's 2025 film Jay Kelly.
+He will portray Brainiac in James Gunn's DC Universe (DCU) film Man of Tomorrow (2027), the sequel to Superman (2025).